A diabetes service that provides education that is easy to understand, practical and approachable

 Our Clinical Team

-AH Diabetes team consists of 4 registered nurses, 3 accredited practising dietitians and a registered podiatrist.
+AH Diabetes team consists of a number of registered nurses, 2 accredited practising dietitians and a registered podiatrist.
 Most of us are registered Credentialled Diabetes Educators with the Australian Diabetes Educators Association (ADEA).

 Why choose a Credentialled Diabetes Educator (CDE)?